-- An endless number of green buildings doesn’t make a sustainable city.
+- An endless number of green buildings don’t make a sustainable city.

-- Make it nice where you are, and put the density on top.
+- Make it nice where you are, and put the density on the top.

-- Nothing in this world is more simple and more cheap than making cities that provide better for people.
+- Nothing in this world is more simple and cheaper than making cities that provide better for people.

 - If you make more roads, you will have more traffic.